wonyongpark89/wonyongpark89.github.io.legacy/_projects/projects-1.md

 collection: projects
 ---

-The project combines disaster justice education and community-based participatory research methods to create a space for collaborative learning and identify educational needs and priorities. <br/>
+The project combines disaster justice education and community-based participatory research methods to create a space for collaborative learning and identify educational needs and priorities. <br/><br/>

+Since January 2024, we have been interviewing members of the Grenfell community across generations, as well as people who supported the families with health and education.
+We are currently organising 'Grenfell Education Meetings' with different groups of the community (survivors and bereaved, teachers, young adults and children) to discuss how education can contribute to justice after Grenfell. <br/><br/>

 ## Funder
 * Research England